eclipse-adore/adore/documentation/technical_reference_manual/system_and_development/anonymous_cloning.md

 and the repository exists.
 ```

-## Anonymous Cloning Over HTTPS
+## Anonymous Cloning Over HTTPS **GLOBAL**

-You can configure git to exclusively use https.
+You can configure git to exclusively use HTTPS.
 This can be done with the
 following commands:

 ```bash